 - Medical and immunization records

 - Insurance policies

-- Financial information, including copies of bank statements, credit card statements, and mortgage or rental agreements
+- Financial information, including bank statements, credit card statements, and mortgage or rental agreements

 Your phone and other devices can make it easier for your partner to find you.
-Hide a disposable phone in your car, purse, or another discreet location so that you can still make calls.
-If your cell phone has a GPS tracker, make sure to turn it off before leaving.
-Learn how to keep yourself safer when you use digital devices.
+Hide a disposable phone in your car, bag, or another discreet location so you can still make and receive calls.
+If your cell phone has a GPS tracker, turn it off before leaving.
+Check out our guide on safety and digital devices.

-If you and your abuser share children and you’re worried about custody, you may be able to file for a Domestic Violence Protection Order (DVPO).
+If you and your partner share children and you’re worried about custody, you may be able to file for a Domestic Violence Protection Order (DVPO).

 If you have questions or need support, call our 24-Hour Helpline at 425-746-1940.

 You must be logged in to post a comment.